 The Castelletto Gallery starts at an altitude of 2480 m and ends at 2612 m after about 500 m of helical development.
 The tunnel is completely dark in large tracts and the cable, although only acting as a handrail, is useful because of the wet and slippery surface at times.
 The torch (preferably front) is a must.

 Attention in the various ledges to move debris because in several places the ledges pass parallel one under the other with some hundreds of meters of difference in height between one and the other.

 The Ferrata at the Tofana di Rozes is a very long itinerary that will hardly leave time and energy to be combined in the day with other via ferrata, except for the Ferrata to the Castelletto Gallery (the first section of the report) and the Ferrata to the Grotta della Tofana .
 For highly trained hikers, you could possibly return from the Val di Travenanzes using the Ferrata alla Scala del Menighel.
-If you stay in the area of Passo Falzarego for several days you could walk along the Ferrata Alpina Brigade at the Col dei Bos, the Ferrata Tomaselli or the Path of the Kaiserjager al Lagazuoi.
-From the Rifugio Dibona you could take the Ferrata Olivieri in Punta Anna and eventually the Ferrata Aglio the Tofana di Mezzo or the easiest Aided path Astaldi.
-On the opposite side of the Falzarego Pass you could go along the Ferrata Averau or the Ferrata to the Ra Gusela,
+If you stay in the area of Passo Falzarego for several days you could walk along the Via Ferrata Alpina at the Col dei Bos, the Ferrata Tomaselli or the Path of the Kaiserjager al Lagazuoi.
+From the Rifugio Dibona you could take the Ferrata Olivieri in Punta Anna and eventually the Via Ferrata Aglio to Tofana di Mezzo the Tofana di Mezzo or the easiest Aided path Astaldi.
+On the opposite side of the Falzarego Pass you could go along the Via Ferrata Averau or the Ferrata to the Ra Gusela,